datanav/docs/technical/powerofficego-superoffice.rst

      - Name
      - "string"
    * - Number
+     - OrgNr (Dependant on having wd:Q852835 in Country.TwoLetterISOCountryDependant on having wd:Q852835 in Country.TwoLetterISOCountry)
+     - "string"
+   * - Number
      - Phones.Value
      - "string"
    * - OrganizationNumber
-     - OrgNr (Dependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountry)
+     - OrgNr (Dependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountryDependant on having  in Country.TwoLetterISOCountry)
      - "string"
    * - PhoneNumber
      - Phones.Value